catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

 ### Login With GitHub Token
 #### Create GitHub Token
 To be able to use GitHub Token as login method with Vault you first have to create a personal token with appropriate permissions granted.
-To create a personalized token
+To create a personalized token:

 - login into GitHub and goto [Settings -> Token](https://github.com/settings/tokens).
 - click on the _Generate new token_ button in the upper right corner
-- add a note that fits your needs (this helps you to identify the intent of the token later)
+- add a _Note_ that fits your needs (this helps you to identify the intent of the token later)
-- select a expiration date matching your needs for your token (it's up to you to deside about expiration)
+- select a _Expiration_ date matching your needs for your token (it's up to you to deside about expiration)
 - grant at least [_read:org_](https://www.vaultproject.io/docs/auth/github) permissions to your token
-- click on _generate token_ at the bottom of the form.
+- click on _Generate token_ at the bottom of the form.

 After these steps GitHub will show you the token.
 > **Note:**<br>